 This is the moment marketing clicks for most business owners.
 When you can clearly see what each dollar is returning, advertising stops feeling like a risk and starts becoming a controlled lever you can use to grow.

-Test, Scale, and Stay Balanced
+Test, Scale, & Stay Balanced

 At this point, you should be getting a good idea of what works and what doesn't, and it's time to make crucial decisions based on testing.
 Should your marketing initiatives be producing strong results, you can now gradually increase your budget to get where you want to go.
-However, it's important to keep a balance, always make sure your business can keep up with an influx.

 The Bottom Line

 Ultimately, as with starting any business, you have to have patience and balance.
-There's no one trick, no magic pill, and no one-size-fits-all tactic or technique.
+There's no single trick, no magic pill, and no one-size-fits-all tactic or technique.
 Always do your homework, be mindful, and determine the best strategy.
-Ultimately, the results you get depend on how much you invest as you get out what you put in.
-If business were really that easy, everyone would be doing it.

 Need Help Getting Started?

 Have questions about your small business marketing initiatives?
-Reach out to us today, and we'd love to help you figure out how you can reach your small business goals..
+Reach out to us today, and we'd love to help you figure out how you can reach your small business goals.
 Contact us today at 281-940-8650, or shoot us an email at info@cegrix.com.